 Price’s Chicken Coop – 1614 Camden Road

 Talmadge Price started selling live chickens back in 1962 when this was a work-a-day industrial district.
 Laborers pestered him to fry up a few birds for lunch.
 Today blue-collar and white-collar customers mingle in friendly, fast-moving lines.
 No seats, so take your bird in its cardboard box over to the grassy embankment across the street.
-That’s what Tonight Show star Jay Leno did on a recent visit.
+That’s what Tonight Show star Jay Leno did on a 2015 visit.

 Sabor Latin Street Grill – 1616 Camden Road